simonhamp/theme-storyteller/README.md

-# Storyteller Theme 2.0
+# Storyteller 2.0

-This site theme is a fork of [Storyteller](https://github.com/statamic/theme-storyteller) by Statamic.
+This [Statamic](https://statamic.com) site theme is a fork of [Storyteller](https://github.com/statamic/theme-storyteller) by Statamic.
 It's not meant for production.
 It merely exists as a demonstration of how you could set up Tailwind in a Statamic theme.

 The goal is a setup that allows you to use the full power of Tailwind to build an absolute minimal stylesheet.
 In most cases, you can reduce your stylesheet to less than 20% of its original size.